Thermalization of isolated quantum many-body system and the role of entanglement: Introduction

-\paragraph*{} In this article, we focus on two facts; firstly, a generic isolated many-body quantum system thermalizes according to ETH, and secondly, entanglement can facilitate thermalization in such a system.
-We show that the knowledge of a single entangled state of the global system is sufficient to compute two thermal averages, microcanonical and canonical.
-Our result depicts that entanglement not only drives an isolated many-body quantum system towards thermal equilibrium, it also helps in thermalization at the level of individual eigenstate.
+From the existing studies, it can be concluded that entanglement is not sufficient for the thermalization of an isolated many-body quantum system, what type of system is considered also matters.
+Similarly, given an isolated many-body quantum system, any arbitrary entanglement may not guarantee the thermalization of the system.
+Here we study how entanglement leads to thermalization in an isolated many-body thermalizable system.
+We show that the expectation values of an observable in the energy eigenstates of the global system and local subsystems are equivalent to the thermal averages of the observable due to the presence of entanglement.\\

-\paragraph*{} The rest of the article is arranged as follows : In Section (\ref{sec2}), we briefly review the eigenstate thermalization of generic isolated many-body quantum systems.
-Section (\ref{sec3}) demonstrates our findings.
-Finally, in Section (\ref{sec4}) we conclude our work.
+The rest of the article is arranged as follows: In Section \ref{sec2}, we briefly review the eigenstate thermalization of a generic isolated many-body quantum system.
+Section \ref{res} demonstrates our findings.
+Finally, in Section \ref{con} we conclude our work.